 We’ll work together to help you figure out your best teaching path, job options, create a competitive application, and prepare you with knowledge, tools and resources for teaching ESL and living in SK.

 The course is self-paced so that you can work through lessons when your schedule allows.

-There are 7 modules in the course (videos, pdfs, tutorial, and more) that take you from the very beginning of your job search all the way to preparing for your new ESL career and life in Korea!
+There are 7 modules in the course (videos, pdfs, tutorials, and more) that take you from the very beginning of your job search all the way to preparing for your new ESL career and life in Korea!